Helios-Protocol/msgpack-rlp-python/README.rst

 This library uses a modified version of msgpack to encode and decode binary data according to the Ethereum RLP specification here https://github.com/ethereum/wiki/wiki/RLP

+Because it is based on msgpack, with a back-end in cython, it is lightning fast.

 This is the first release of this library, and there are likely still bugs.
 Use at your own risk.

 Install